TheManyula/Modular-Pawn/README.md

 ## Prerequisites

 - [sampctl package manager](https://github.com/Southclaws/sampctl) (For a list of libraries that support sampctl, check out the [Pawndex](https://packages.sampctl.com/).)
+  - [YSI Framework](https://github.com/pawn-lang/YSI-Includes/tree/5.x) (Get familier with using [y_hooks](https://github.com/pawn-lang/YSI-Includes/blob/5.x/YSI_Coding/y_hooks.md).)
 - [Visual Studio Code](https://code.visualstudio.com/)

 ## Folder Structure

 - `config/` contains global definitions/constants.
 - `dependencies/` is managed by sampctl and contains all dependencies.
+- `filterscripts/` contains all filterscripts.
+Check out the [sampctl documentation](https://github.com/Southclaws/sampctl/wiki/Filterscripts) on how to add filterscripts to your gamemode.
+- `gamemodes` contains the `main.pwn` entry script which contains the main game loop and connects all modules in one place for compilation.
+- `libs/` contains all of your custom libraries that are not yet a sampctl package or that you don't want to publish.
+Be sure to install all necessary dependencies for these yourself as sampctl does not cover them!
-- `[module]/` is a folder for a module.
+- `<module>/` is a folder for a module.
 It contains...
-  - a `[module].pwn` file for data and implementation logic, and
+  - a `<module>.pwn` file for data and implementation logic, and
-  - a `i[module].pwn` file for forward declarations of functions meant to be accessible from other modules.
+  - a `i<module>.pwn` file for forward declarations of functions meant to be accessible from other modules.
 - `utils/` contains utility or helper functions for common programming tasks.
-- `main.pwn` ist the entry script which contains the main game loop and connects all modules in one place for compilation.

 ### Entry Script